freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/towers-of-hanoi.md

 # --description--

 Solve the Towers of Hanoi problem.
-You have the number of objects as the first parameters, and strings used to identify each of the stacks of objects. create a nested array containing the list of moves, source -> destination.
+The number of objects will be given as the first parameter, and followed by the strings used to identify each of the stacks of objects.
+Create a nested array containing the list of moves, `["source", "destination"]`.

-For example, objects with these parameters `(4, 'A', 'B', 'C')`, will have a nested array `[['A', 'C'], ['B', 'A']]` indicating that the 1st move was to move an object from stack `A` to `C`, and the 2nd move was to move an object from stack `B` to `A`.
+For example, the parameters `(4, 'A', 'B', 'C')`, will result in nested array of moves `[['A', 'C'], ['B', 'A']]`, indicating that the 1st move was to move an object from stack `A` to `C` and the 2nd move was to move an object from stack `B` to `A`.

 # --instructions--